 ‘Brexit means Brexit’ is a slogan which was coined by Theresa May when she took on the role of leader of the Conservative party and subsequently Prime Minister of Great Britain.
 The sentence is a tautology in that semantically it does not add anything new to the common ground although it could have quite profound consequences for the country.
-I will be analysing how this sentence is interpreted in the coming weeks and months by Theresa May and her close advisors to see how politically the meaning and identity of a slogan such as this develops over time.
+I will be analysing how this sentence is interpreted in the coming weeks and months by Theresa May and her close advisers to see how politically the meaning and identity of a slogan such as this develops over time.
 The most recent interpretations are placed on top.

 20th November 2017

 Michel Barnier, the chief EU Brexit negotiator, coined Theresa May’s phrase ‘Brexit means Brexit’ to say that it must happen everywhere, in all industries, not just selected ones.
-He was referrring to passporting rights in the banking industry.
+He was referring to passporting rights in the banking industry.